pour over methods - Kalita Wave, v60, chemex

 - Place your dripper with coffee and server on your scale and tare it out.

-- Make your first pour, or the “bloom”, using there times the amount of water to coffee.
+- Make your first pour, or the “bloom”, using three times the amount of water to coffee.
 In this case it would be 90g.
 Pour in a circular motion making sure to saturate all the grinds.
 Set your timer at the same time you make your first pour.

 - Use the spoon to stir your coffee, making sure all the grinds are saturated.
 You don’t want any large bubbles coming to the surface after this first pour.